 The latest updates show that Disney is strongly pushing guests to use the Online Check-In service, with advisories being shown to users in My Disney Experience.
 Before, Online Check-In was just offered as an alternative option for guests, but now they are really pushing it.

 Guests will use it to go straight to their rooms, instead of going to the front desk when they arrive to limit interactions.
 The front desks in the hotel would still be open to help them with other needs during their stay.

-We aren’t sure if it will really be 100% mandatory, there are some guests who just don’t know how to use My Disney Experience.
-However, since the majority are able, we think Disney will highly encourage it in emails before you leave for your trip.
+At this point in time, it doesn’t look like going directly to your room will really be 100% mandatory, there are some guests who just don’t know how to use My Disney Experience.
+However, since the majority are able, Disney is highly encouraging it in emails before you leave for your trip.

 You can read our post for the full list of New Changes and Safety Guidelines coming to Disney World when it reopens.

 What Time is Check-In at Disney World Resorts?

 The standard check-in time for Walt Disney World Resort hotels is 3:00 pm for a regular room.
 For Disney Deluxe Villas the check-in time is 4:00 pm.

 Using Disney’s Online Check-In service doesn’t mean that you an earlier check-in time.
 There are no early check-ins in Disney World Hotels that are scheduled.
 Using the online service can help though, and it sometimes results in faster check-ins.

 When Can You Do Online Check-In for Disney World?